 We had a house full of family and friends for the 4th of July week.
 This gave me the perfect opportunity to try out my new Char-Griller Offset Smoker.
 These Slow Smoke Pork Ribs were a perfect fit for the weekend.

-My new grill is a combination of charcoal grill and smoker.
+My new grill is a combination of a charcoal grill and a smoker.
 On the 4th of July, we grilled two of our favorites.
 Grilled leg of lamb and Rosemary Ranch Chicken.

 You'll find both of these delicious recipes below